RageLeague/InscryptionMoreSliderPuzzles/README.md

 ## Define Custom Puzzles

-Your puzzles must be defined in the same folder with `MoreSliderPuzzles.dll`, or in any subfolder of the `Plugins` folder.
+Your puzzles must be defined in the same folder with `MoreSliderPuzzles.dll`, or in a subfolder.
 The extension must be `.pdef`.

 A `.pdef` file contains 4 lines, with each line containing 4 entries, separated by `|`.
 For each entry, you may leave it empty
 (for an empty space), or an ID representing the card.
 The ID of the card can be prepended by `!`.
 If so, the tile is locked.
 Each entry can be padded by whitespaces, and empty lines will be ignored.

-An ID is defined as the in code name, it does not require the GUID to be present, If it is present an error will pop up telling you which ID failed to load.

-The puzzles will be Randomized, if you wish to configure this there is a config available.
+The puzzles will appear in the order of their path, so puzzles with a lexicographically smaller name will appear first.

 See the example puzzles for more details.